Stuff we came across on the Internet that may turn out to be useful:

 Bike too high?
 You can lower it by 2-4cm:

 There are various solutions to this from various vendors but all use the same principle: the connection of the rear suspension to the frame is lengthened by a certain amount.
 We absolutely reject the various Chinese solutions available on ebay that are variable in length.
 This part is under a lot off strain and any compromise in material strength or engineering will break it under load.
 The German Metisse GmbH makes the most beautiful and lightweight extensions.
 We offer a solution made from the OEM part by extending it, ugly, heavier, but equally stable – and for half the price.
 We also offer a variety of height reduction options, namely 2.
 3 and 4cm, check this page.

 Newer EFI/ABS bikes: If you have issues with losing power, surging, or maybe even stalling you may want to check the voltage of the throttle position sensor.
-After adjustment in the SC to get it where it needed to be the bike appears to be running normal.
-The service manager also mentioned that RE is considering a recall on this issue.
+After adjustment in the SC the bike appears to be running normal.
+RE seemingly is considering a recall on this issue.